 Timeframe discussion: target dates are needed, but hard deadlines would not be appropriate or helpful.

-Agreed to incorporate CCWG-Accountability Advisor input to strengthen the diversity requirement
+Agreed to incorporate CCWG-Accountability Advisor input to strengthen the diversity requirement.

-Enhancing the Ombudsman role and function is confirmed as a WS2 item
+Enhancing the Ombudsman role and function is confirmed as a WS2 item.

 Re-inserted staff accountability requirement.

-Relevant Annexes
+Relevant AnnexesAnnex 06 – Details on Recommendation #6: Reaffirming ICANN’s Commitment to Respect Internationally Recognized Human Rights as it Carries Out its Mission

+Annex 10 – Details on Recommendation #10: Enhancing the Accountability of Supporting Organizations and Advisory Committees

 Annex 12 – Details on Recommendation #12: Committing to Further Accountability Work in Work Stream 2

 Conclusion

-The CCWG-Accountability believes that the set of accountability mechanisms it has proposed, outlined above, empowers the community through the use of the bottom-up, multistakeholder model by relying on of the stakeholders within ICANN’s existing and tested community structures.
+The CCWG-Accountability believes that the set of accountability mechanisms it has proposed, outlined above, empowers the community through the use of the bottom-up, multistakeholder model by relying on the stakeholders within ICANN’s existing and tested community structures.
 Furthermore, the CCWG-Accountability believes that this community-driven model is appropriate for replacing the accountability inherent in ICANN’s historical relationship with the U.S. Government.

 Community Powers are an Effective Replacement of the Safety Net Provided by the U.S. Government’s Current IANA Stewardship Role